 The only thing better than one spider plant?
 Multiple spider plants!
 This fast-growing plant produces offspring that can be repotted and given as gifts or used to further decorate your home.

-- They remove harmful chemicals, like formaldehyde, benzene, and carbon monoxide, from the air.
+- They remove harmful chemicals, such as formaldehyde, benzene, and carbon monoxide, from the air.

 - They can survive in rooms of varying temperatures, between 55 and 80 degrees.